KaihuaTang/VCTree-Visual-Question-Answering/README.md

 # VCTree-Visual-Question-Answering
-Code for the Visual Question Answering (VQA) part of CVPR 2019 oral paper: "[Learning to Compose Dynamic Tree Structures for Visual Contexts][0]"
+Code for the VQA part of CVPR 2019 oral paper: "[Learning to Compose Dynamic Tree Structures for Visual Contexts][0]"

-The code is directly modified from that project [Cyanogenoid/vqa-counting][1].
+The code is directly modified from the project [Cyanogenoid/vqa-counting][1].
 We mainly modified the model.py, train.py, config.py and add several files about our VCTree model, such as all tree_*.py, gen_tree_net.py.
 Before we got our final model, we tried lots of different tree structures, hence you may found some strange code such as config.gen_tree_mode and the corresponding choices in tree_feature.py.
 Just ignore them.
 (I'm too lazy to purge the code, sorry about that)

 ## Dependencies
 This code was confirmed to run with the following environment: